lomar92/vault-k8s-vso-demo/README.md

 ```
 diff tls-cert.crt pod-cert.crt
 ```
-- #### if there is no difference bettwen these two files, then certificate chain is succesfully snyced.
+- #### if there is no difference bettwen these two files, then certificate chain is succesfully synced.
 - #### download and mark it to always trust certificate
 - #### visit https://localhost:30443